-The walk follows a lane to the hamlet of Torrpark and along and track and across fields to Kyrse.
-From Kyrse Farm the walk crosses fields to the village of Tresmeer, then down a lane and across fields to the village of Badgall.
+The walk follows a lane to the hamlet of Torrpark and along a track which crosses a tributary stream.
+The route continues across fields to Kyrse where it crosses another stream.
+From Kyrse Farm, the walk crosses fields and two more tributaries to the village of Tresmeer.
+The final leg crosses the River Kensey, fed by all of the streams earlier on the walk, before reaching the village of Badgall.

 The walk starts at the cliff-top car park in Port Isaac and descends to Port Gaverne, then follows the valley behind Port Gaverne and climbs through farmland to the top of the hill where there are excellent views over the valley and Port Gaverne.
 The route then descends into the neighbouring valley and crosses Roscarrock Hill, following the coast path around Lobber Point to Port Isaac, with magnificient views of the harbour.
 The walk returns through Port Isaac harbour and village then via the cliffs above Port Isaac.

 The route follows the St Neot river into the Loveny Valley and follows a quarry trail through the woods to Carnglaze Caverns.
 From here the route follows lanes through the woods and out of the valley to reach Woodlands Farm.
 The return route is through fields with views over St Neot.